-During my visit she, her older sister and I were showing each other our handwriting and doing "signatures".
-As she practised hers, she made lots of crossings out and continued to practise again, at one point saying purposefully and firmly to herself, "I am better than this" before trying again.
+During my visit, she, her older sister and I were showing each other our handwriting and doing "signatures".
+As she practised hers, she made lots of crossings out and continued to practise over and over again with her tongue between her teeth.
+At one point she shook her head and said purposefully and firmly to herself, "I am better than this," before trying again.

 The “I am better than this” stuck with me.
-One of my old unhelpful beliefs was “I’m not good enough” and I had managed to change this to believing I was “good enough.”
-Now I’m thinking, forget being "enough" - imagine how it is to believe yourself "better" than you feel you are in that moment!
+Imagine holding that kind of self-belief.
+Imagine what that gives you.
+One of my old, unhelpful beliefs was “I’m not good enough” and, years ago, I had managed to change this to believing I was “good enough.”
+Now I’m thinking, forget being "enough" - imagine how it is to believe yourself "better" than enough!
 I am so going to be "better" than "this" at any point from now on!

 We can learn as much from children as they learn from us.
 I often remember this: there is no such thing as failure, only feedback.
 Success comes from taking the feedback and changing what we do in order to get more of the results we want.
 This is exactly what my niece was doing.
 She wasn’t experiencing tripping over the skipping rope as failure – it was just feedback telling her she needed to try again and to do it differently.
 And because she didn’t see this as failure, it didn’t dent her confidence.
 This gave her the resilience to keep on going until she got what she wanted.

 For anyone who is struggling to stay sober or has experienced a set-back, it might be helpful to think of this as feedback rather than failure.
 The resilience and determination to keep going is what will lead you to success.
 Your belief in your end-goal will carry you through.
 So if your belief wavers, or you have lost touch with what you want to do or be or why you want to get sober, re-connecting with that motivation is an important step.